rijjafarhan/nestProject/README.md

 7- Can edit a deal

 ### FINANCE MANAGER
+1- Accept or decline a deal

-1- Can manualy enter Info into Contract Status
+2- Can manualy enter Info into Contract Status (if Customer Signs)

-2- Mark as Finance Complete
+3- Mark a deal as Finance Complete

-3- Send deal to Accountant
+4- Send deal to Accountant

 ### ACCOUNTANT
 1- Mark Deal as Finalized